search icon

 Small Business Microloans: Get Money When the Bank Says No

-Need a loan for your small business?
-When the bank says no, a microloan may be the answer for the funding you want.
+Need a loan for a small business?
+When the bank says no, a microloan may be the answer for the funding a business owner needs.
 This guide to microlending includes a number of sources for microloans.

-When you hear the term “microloan,” you might think of something having to do with size.
+When someone hears the term “microloan,” they might think of something having to do with size.
 A microloan must be really small, right?
 In some cases, yes, but that isn’t necessarily true.
-If you want to know more about microlending, we have the information you need right here.
+Thankfully, this guide walks through the need-to-know facts about microloans, a promising type of small business loan.

 What is microlending?

-Microloans are small loans often used by businesses that can’t get a traditional business loan from a bank.
-Muhammad Yunus, a Bangladeshi economist and winner of the 2006 Nobel Peace Prize for his work, is considered the first person to put microlending as we know it today into practice, lending money to women and men who couldn’t get loans from banks.
+Microloans are small loans often used by businesses that don’t have good enough credit to get a traditional bank loan.
+Muhammad Yunus, a Bangladeshi economist and winner of the 2006 Nobel Peace Prize for his work, is considered the first person to put microlending into practice as it’s known today; he lent money to women and men who couldn’t get loans from banks.

-He started Grameen Bank, which lent largely to Bangladeshi women to buy cows, seeds, retail goods, and just about anything else to start a business.
-Today that idea has grown to massive proportions.
+He started Grameen Bank, which lent largely to Bangladeshi women to buy cows, seeds, retail goods, and just about anything else they needed to start a business.
+Today, that idea has grown to massive proportions.
 Sites like Kiva still largely follow Yunus’s original idea, but microloans are now available to entrepreneurs of just about any size.

-Because microlending has proved successful, there are now numerous sources of funding.
+Because microlending has proved successful, there are now numerous sources of funding for small businesses.
+A quick search of the internet shows many microloan lender options, but here are some common ones.

 The United States Small Business Administration (SBA) has a microloan program that provides loans of up to $50,000 to small businesses for startup and expansion.
-The average loan amount is $13,000.
-The funds are provided through local, community-based intermediary organizations, and businesses and startups that wish to apply for microloans need to do so through their local intermediary organization.
-Names of those intermediaries can be obtained from your local SBA District Office.
+The average loan size is $13,000.
+The funds are provided through local, community-based intermediary lenders, and businesses and startups that wish to apply for microloans need to do so through their local intermediary organization.
+Names of those intermediaries can be obtained from a local SBA District Office.
+Since the SBA backs the loan, it’s possible for borrowers to get better interest rates or more favorable terms than they might be able to get alone.

 OnDeck

 OnDeck Capital provides short-term working capital loans for small businesses.
 The loans are true term loans, not merchant account advances or any other type of cash advance.
-OnDeck uses different criteria to determine eligibility for a loan than most banks do, making it possible for some small businesses to qualify when they wouldn’t through more traditional sources.
+OnDeck uses different criteria to determine eligibility for a loan than most banks do, making it possible for some small businesses to qualify when they wouldn’t through more traditional sources because of their credit history.
 Business owners can apply for their loans online or over the phone and get funded in as little as one business day.
 OnDeck requires businesses to be open at least one year with revenues of at least $100,000 to apply.

 Prosper